SO MUCH MORE THAN JUST COMPRESSION FOR LYMPHEDEMA

 CATHERINE SEO & LIPEDEMA SIMPLIFIED

 Knowledge became a power for Catherine, and she found her voice.
-Self-advocacy and determination became her new weapon of choice to gain the help she needed.
+Self-advocacy and determination became her new weapon to gain the help she needed.
 She also connected with a community of women worldwide who encouraged and supported her.
-Not wanting others to go through the long and painful journey she did to find help, Catherine created the website Lipedema Simplified, which brings more awareness and support to those dealing with lymphatic disorders, especially those with Lipedema.
+Not wanting others to go through her long and painful journey to find help, Catherine created the website Lipedema Simplified, which brings more awareness and support to those dealing with lymphatic disorders, especially those with Lipedema.

 COULD I HAVE LIPEDEMA?